 Luckily, we've compiled the best answers for you to tailor to your situation.

-- I'm transitioning careers from [current position] to [prospective position] as I'm passionate about [skillset related to prospective position].
+2. I'm transitioning careers from [current position] to [prospective position] because I'm passionate about [skillset related to prospective position].

-You absolutely should be honest about losing your job as most companies will call references and find out the truth eventually (and you don't ever want to get caught in a lie!).
+You absolutely should be honest about losing your job since most companies will call references and find out the truth eventually (and you don't ever want to get caught in a lie!).

 That means when asked, you can give one of these simple, acceptable explanations (and that should be sufficient for most interviewers):

-- I was fired because I failed to make [a sales goal amount or some other quantifiable objective].
-You can add a few quick sentences about why that happened, and what you learned from the experience.
+12. I was fired because I failed to make [a sales goal amount or some other quantifiable objective].
+You can add a few quick sentences about why that happened and what you learned from the experience.

 For example, you could say: